robertjskelton/robertjskelton.github.io/_posts/2018-05-16-pool-enclosure-replacement.markdown

 I went with the 4th company, [Palm Bay Aluminum](http://www.palmbayaluminum.com), even though they weren't the cheapest.
-The cheapest required 60% of the cost up front, but Palm Bay Aluminum only asked for 100% at completion.
-That was worth it for me!
+The cheapest required 60% of the cost up front, but Palm Bay Aluminum asked for 0% down and 100% at completion.
+Leaving my money invested for those 4 months earned me about $200 interest anyways, so the price difference was about $500 after factoring that in.
+Not having to carry the risk of some aluminum company having lots of my money before even starting a project was worth it for me!

-My screen was completed and the permit signed off and inspected on May 4, 2018.
-Until that was finished, I had this chicken wire fence around the pool, to keep the dogs in and because it is a law to have some sort of fence around your pool.
+My screen was started on April 17 and took about 4 days to finish the install.
+The front screens were completed shortly after, and the permit signed off and inspected on May 4, 2018.
+Until the screen was started, I had this chicken wire fence around the pool, to keep the dogs in and because it is a law to have some sort of fence around your pool.
 It looked terrible.

 ![Screen](/images/pool/before.jpg)